 2.1 SA2 LS

-In [2], SA2 sent an intermediate response the included some clarification questions.
+In [2], SA2 sent an intermediate response that included some clarification questions.
 In the following sections, we will address these questions.

 2.1.1 Controllability of MNO on data transfer

 Q1: Are there any aspects of the UE-data collection controllability, that required NG-RAN involvement?
 If so, what is the involvement of NG-RAN in UE-data collection controllability, e.g., what aspects of MNO controllability would require NG-RAN involvement and what would such involvement be?